amychen0815/peds_heart_sound_analysis/README.md

 **peds_heart_sound_analysis**

  ```
-This is an algorithm for the classification of pediatric heart sounds
+This is a module for the classification of pediatric heart sounds
 ```

 **directory_sorting.py**